4 Negative Space Nails you need to try

 - Minimalist approach: With the rise of ‘minimalism’, this is a creative spin on the notion ‘less is more’.

-- Long lasting: some negative space nail designs can extend the duration of your manicure.
-For instance, nail regrowth and chipped nail varnish is less obvious when designs that cover the tip or bottom of the nail are used.
+- Long-lasting: some negative space nail designs can extend the duration of your manicure.
+For instance, nail regrowth and chipped nail varnish are less obvious when designs that cover the tip or bottom of the nail are used.

 4 Negative Space Nail Art Tutorials